-- 55. Table 8 lists the reductions to the maximum WAM(R) and WAM(F) limits identified in table 6 for funds with more volatile shareholder characteristics such as start-up funds or funds with limited operating history, small asset size, a concentrated shareholder base, or a new shareholder base with uncertain liquidity needs.
-The reductions to the maximum WAM(R) and WAM(F) limits are based on: - The amount of investments maturing in one business day (overnight); - The number of and diversification of shareholders; - Shareholder communication and characteristics; - Investment adviser experience (see paragraph 93); and - The fund manager's (or "fund's") policies and procedures to offset the risk of a concentrated or volatile shareholder base.
+60. Table 8 lists the reductions to the maximum WAM(R) and WAM(F) limits identified in table 6 for funds with more volatile shareholder characteristics such as start-up funds or funds with limited operating history, small asset size, a concentrated shareholder base, or a new shareholder base with uncertain liquidity needs.
+The reductions to the maximum WAM(R) and WAM(F) limits are based on:

+- The amount of investments maturing in one business day (overnight); - The number of and diversification of shareholders; - Shareholder communication and characteristics; - Investment adviser experience (see paragraph 98); and - The fund manager's (or "fund's") policies and procedures to offset the risk of a concentrated or volatile shareholder base.
 (See table 8 for potential mitigants to WAM adjustments.)

-Adjustments To WAM Limits And Mitigants The maximum WAM limits (to reset and to final) will be lowered for each of the following: Reduction in WAM(R) and WAM(F) Potential mitigants to WAM adjustment An investment adviser has no prior experience managing a principal stability fund.
+Adjustments to WAM limits and mitigants The maximum WAM limits (to reset and to final) will be lowered for each of the following: Reduction in WAM(R) and WAM(F) Potential mitigants to WAM adjustment An investment adviser has no prior experience managing a principal stability fund.
 5 days None A fund with a concentrated shareholder base (i.e., comprises 10 or fewer accounts).
 5 days 1) A process, supported by a successful track record, of managing redemptions of a concentrated shareholder base.

-Adjustments To WAM Limits And Mitigants (cont.)
-The maximum WAM limits (to reset and to final) will be lowered for each of the following: Reduction in WAM(R) and WAM(F) Potential mitigants to WAM adjustment 2) Knowledge of the larger shareholder cash flow needs and expectations (including expected time horizon of large deposits and whether shareholders' investments are mandatory or voluntary).
+2) Knowledge of the larger shareholder cash flow needs and expectations (including expected time horizon of large deposits and whether shareholders' investments are mandatory or voluntary).
 3) A requirement for advance notice for significant redemptions.
 4) Limits on the amount of money that is transient and not expected to remain invested in the fund such as for sweep accounts.
 A fund has assets of less than the equivalent of \$100 million.
-5 days Same as above
+5 days Same as above maximum WAM(F) will be 110 calendar days (down from the 120calendar-day maximum) if no mitigating factors exist.
+The maximum WAM limits are reduced by a total of 10 calendar days--five calendar days because it's a fund with only \$50 million, and another five calendar days because of a concentrated shareholder base (10 or fewer accounts).

-- 56. Take the example of rating a new government money market fund with \$50 million in assets from less than 10 shareholders managed by an investment adviser--with no track record of managing a fund that S&P Global Ratings rates.
-For 'AAAm', the maximum WAM(R) will be 50 calendar days (down from our 60-calendar-day maximum), and the maximum WAM(F) will be 110 calendar days (down from the 120-calendar-day maximum) if no mitigating factors exist.
-The maximum WAM limits are reduced by a total of 10 calendar days--five calendar days because it's a fund with only \$50 million, and another five calendar days because of a concentrated shareholder base (10 or fewer accounts). - 57.
-A lower maximum WAM typically applies for three months and then the fund investment portfolio is reassessed to determine if the higher maximum WAM applies.
+61. Take the example of rating a new government money market fund with \$50 million in assets from less than 10 shareholders managed by an investment adviser--with no track record of managing a fund that S&P Global Ratings rates.
+For 'AAAm', the maximum WAM(R) will be 50 calendar days (down from our 60-calendar-day maximum), and the

+62. A lower maximum WAM typically applies for three months and then the fund investment portfolio is reassessed to determine if the higher maximum WAM applies.